fivetran/dbt_amazon_ads/models/docs.md

+{% docs _fivetran_deleted %}
+Boolean created by Fivetran to indicate whether the record has been deleted.
+{% enddocs %}

 {% docs _fivetran_id %}
 Unique ID used by Fivetran to sync and dedupe data.
 {% enddocs %}

 {% docs _fivetran_synced %}
 Timestamp of when a record was last synced.
+{% enddocs %}

+{% docs account_id %}
+Identifier for sellers and vendors.
+Note that this value is not unique and may be the same across marketplaces.
+{% enddocs %}

+{% docs account_name %}
+Account Name.
+Not currently populated for sellers.
 {% enddocs %}

 {% docs ad_group_id %}